AnnaVargova/AutomationShield_wiki/Home.md

 - ¹ Serial communication only, no deployment possible.
 - ² LabView LINX: lower end of loop speed is about 140 Hz (7 ms) for a LED toggle example.
 Tested with LabView 2020.
 - ³ CyrcuitPython
+- ⁴ Works for FloatShield R1-R3.
+Currently under development for R4 - it is likely to be implementable.

 The library implements the following feedback control concepts in real-time hardware examples in at least one of the API for at least one supported prototyping board: